-Through the Itô calculus, I quantified the probability and timing of escalation to infinity.
+Through the Itô calculus, I quantified the probability and timing of escalation to infinity (according to the fitted model).
 The probability that a path like those in the first of the two graphs just above will not eventually explode is a mere 1 in 100 million.
 The median year of explosion is 1527.
-Applying the same calculations starting from 2019—that is, incorporating the knowledge that GWP reached $73.6 trillion last year—the probability of no eventual explosion falls to 1 in 1069, which is a number-of-atoms-in-the-universe sort of figure.
-(OK, there may be more like 1086 atoms in the universe.
+Applying the same calculations starting from 2019—that is, incorporating the knowledge that GWP reached $73.6 trillion last year—the probability of no eventual explosion falls to 1 in 1069, which is an atoms-in-the-universe sort of figure.
+(OK, there may be 1086 atoms.
 But who’s counting?)
-The estimate of the median explosion year sharpens to 2047 (95% confidence range is ±16 years), which is why I used that year in the third graph of the post.
+The estimate of the median explosion year sharpens to 2047 (95% confidence range is ±16 years), which is why I used 2047 in the third graph of the post.
 In the mathematical world of the best-fit model, explosion is all but inevitable by the end of the century.9

 Incorporating randomness into the modeling does not after all soften the paradox of infinity.
 An even better mathematical description of the past still predicts an impossible future.

-The model is also surprised by the next data point, for 1870, despite “knowing” about the fast GWP growth before 1820.
+The model is also surprised by the data point after 1820, for 1870, despite “knowing” about the fast GWP growth leading up to 1820.
 And it is surprised again in 1913.
-Now, if my stochastic model for GWP is correct, then the 14 dots in this graph should be distributed roughly evenly across the 0–100% range, with no correlation from one dot to the next.
+Now, if my stochastic model for GWP is correct, then the 14 dots in this graph should be distributed roughly evenly across the vertical 0–100% range, with no correlation from one dot to the next.
 That’s not what we see.
 The three dots in a row above the 90th percentile strongly suggests that the economic growth of the 19th century broke with the past.
 The same goes for the four low values since 1990: recent global growth has been slower and steadier than the model predicts from previous history.